New to Stash? Please start here.

 username: ""

-Here, we are going to describe the various sections of a Snapshot
+Here, we are going to describe the various sections of a Snapshot object.

-object.
-It follows the following pattern, <Repository crd name>-<first 8 digits of snapshot id>
+metadata.name specifies the name of the Snapshot object.
+It follows the following pattern, <Repository crd name>-<first 8 digits of snapshot id>.

 metadata.uid

-specifies the complete id of the respective restic snapshot in the backend.
+metadata.uid specifies the complete id of the respective restic snapshot in the backend.

 metadata.creationTimestamp

-represents the time when the snapshot was created.
+metadata.creationTimestamp represents the time when the snapshot was created.

 metadata.labels

-section.
-This helps a user to query the snapshots of a particular Repository
+A Snapshot object holds Repository name as a label in metadata.labels section.
+This helps a user to query the snapshots of a particular Repository.

-object has the following fields in .status
+StatusSnapshot object has the following fields in .status section:

 status.gid

-indicates the group identifier of the user who took this backup.
+status.gid indicates the group identifier of the user who took this backup.

 status.hostname